httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 would like the client to provide the `Unencoded-Digest` field on future requests.

 `Want-Unencoded-Digest` is only a hint.
-The receiver of the field can ignore it and send an `Unencoded-Digest` field using any algorithm or omit one entirely.
+The receiver of the field can ignore it and send an `Unencoded-Digest` field using any algorithm or omit the field entirely.
 It is not a protocol error if preferences are ignored.
 Applications that use `Unencoded-Digest` and `Want-Unencoded-Digest` can define expectations or constraints that operate in addition to this specification.